Wildlife of Zanzibar: Marine parks

 Tumbatu Island is part of the northwest coast of Zanzibar.
 This tiny island was once the capital of Zanzibar during the reign of the Sultan of Shiraz.
 The proud people of the island trace their ancestry to the Shiraz rulers of Persia who came to the island in the 10th century.
 The island is shaped like a long, thin dagger.
 Vegetation on the island consists of very large baobab trees.
-The island’s coast line is reef-fringed with coral reefs studded with multicoloured fish.
-The island has a large number of the Zanzibar suni (Nesotragus moschatus) called 'pa', on the coral rag on the east coast, duiker (Cepholophus adersi) locally called the 'paanunga' and Newmans tree coney (dendrohyrax neumanni).
+The island's coast line is reef-fringed with coral reefs studded with multicoloured fish.
+The island has a large number of the Zanzibar suni (Nesotragus moschatus) called pa, on the coral rag on the east coast, duiker (Cepholophus adersi) locally called the paanunga and Dendrohyrax neumanni.
 An important bird species is Guinea fowl.
 Jongowe village on the island has a population concentration as well as a large number of mosque remnants and a group of 40 stone houses, within an area of 25 ha all traced to the 14th century.
 Mosque ruins and some stone houses built in the 12th century by the Shiraz people are also still seen here.
 It is popular for sightseeing, sports fishing and scuba diving.